syed-adil-wafa/gene-expression-in-16p13.11-deletion/README.md

 #### Results and discussion
 Hierarchical clustering of the data demonstrated batch-to-batch variation for both cortical and GABAergic neurons with similarity between different genotypes from the same batch of differentiation and variability between similar genotypes from different batches of differentiation.
 ![alt text](https://github.com/syed-adil-wafa/gene-expression-in-16p13.11-deletion/blob/master/figures/GABAergic%20inhibitory%20neurons/clustergram.png) ![alt text](https://github.com/syed-adil-wafa/gene-expression-in-16p13.11-deletion/blob/master/figures/Excitatory%20NGN2%20cortical%20neurons/clustergram.jpg)
-We then proceeded to identify DEGs in the cortical and GABAergic neurons and determine whether these were statistically and biologically significant.
+We then proceeded to identify DEGs in the cortical and GABAergic neurons with 16p13.11 deletions and determine whether these were statistically and biologically significant.
 There were no genes that were both statistically and biologically significant in the GABAergic inhibitory neurons.
 However, there were 2 genes that were both statistically and biologically significant in the excitatory NGN2 cortical neurons; these were *KDM5D*, which encodes a zinc finger domain containing protein and *NNAT*, which encodes a proteolipid that might be involved in the regulation of ion channels during brain development.
 |                                      | GABAergic inhibitory neurons | excitatory NGN2 cortical neurons |
 | ------------------------------------ |:----------------------------:|:--------------------------------:|
 | # of statistically significant genes | 205                          | 554                              |